stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 08 (P3L1) - Software Architecture.md

 An **architectural style** is a named collection of architectural design decisions applicable in a given context.
 Alternatively from Shaw and Garland, an architectural style:

 > ...defines a family of systems in terms of a pattern of structural organization, a vocabulary of components and connectors, with constraints on how the can be combined.

+## Types Of Architectural Styles

+There are many types of architectural styles in SWA:

+1. Pipes and filters
+2. Event-driven
+3. Publish-subscribe
+4. Client-server
+5. P2P (Peer-to-peer)
+6. REST (Representational State Transfer)